Small hive beetle: Distribution

 The small hive beetle has also spread to Australia in areas of Richmond, New South Wales, Queensland, and New South Wales.
-It was not found in Northern Territory and has no longer been a notifiable pest in Victoria and South Australia.
+It is not found in Northern Territory and is no longer been a notifiable pest in Victoria and South Australia.
 In Western Australia, it is restricted to the Kimberly region.
 It is possible that the import of package bees, honeybee or bumblebee colonies, queens, hive equipment, or even soil constituted the potential invasion pathway of the small hive beetle; however, at the current state of evidence it is still unclear how small hive beetles actually reached Australia.

 The small hive beetle has now reached southern Mindanao in the Philippines.
 It might lead to a spread through the country if hives and bees are moved to other areas.

 Small hive beetle was first detected in Calabria, southern Italy in September 2014.
 It is currently confined to the provinces of Reggio Calabria and part of Vibo Valentia, where it has now become naturalized.
 In 2014 and 2019, outbreaks of infestation occurred in eastern Sicily.